 Conclusion

-I personally love putting some Easter candy in my kid’s baskets (looking at you Cadbury eggs and Lindt chocolate bunny), but I hope this article gives you plenty of non-candy, Montessori-aligned ideas for your Easter basket this year.
+I personally love putting some Easter candy in my kid’s baskets (looking at you Cadbury eggs and Lindt chocolate bunny), but I hope this article gives you plenty of non-candy, Montessori-aligned ideas for your Montessori Easter basket this year.

 Happy Easter!